Configuring the custom banned password list

 - Add strings to the Custom banned password list, one string per line

-- The custom banned password list can contain up to 1000 words.
+- The custom banned password list can contain up to 1000 terms.

 - The custom banned password list is case-insensitive.